Best Places To See Children’s Theater In And Around Los Angeles

 1367 N. St. Andrews Place, Hollywood, CA 90028

 The Nine O’Clock Players have been “educating, uplifting, and entertaining children since 1929.”
 Each year they perform two plays chosen from classic children’s literature.
 Each play includes dancing, singing, and special effects.
-Currently, families will enjoy seeing Enchanted Sleeping Beauty (which recently opened on March 5th).
+Currently, families will enjoy seeing Jack and the Giant which runs Sundays October 20th- November 17th.
 After the performance, children have the opportunity to meet the cast members and ask for autographs.
 Admission is $15 and there is open seating.

 A Faery Hunt